codeenigma/ce-provision/roles/ldap_server/README.md

   replication:
     host: "" # host must be present in config/hosts for ce-provision, leave empty if no replication is desired
     port: "636"
+    searchbase: "dc=example,dc=com"
-    admin_dn: "cn=admin,dc=example,dc=com" # the admin user, assumed to be the same on host and consumer
+    admin_cn: "cn=admin" # the admin user's canonical name, assumed to be the same on host and consumer
     admin_pwd: "" # the host admin bind password
-    bind_dn: "cn={{ _domain_name }},dc=example,dc=com" # the user on the host with read access to fetch changes
+    bind_cn: "cn={{ _domain_name }}" # the canonical name of the user on the host with read access to fetch changes
     bind_pwd: "" # the desired replication user password - will be generated if not provided
-    searchbase: "dc=example,dc=com"
     interval: "00:00:07:00" # defaults to every 7 minutes

 ```